 I decided to finally sell all of my Olympus gear (it is still ongoing at the time of writing this on Ricardo.ch but there is only the 12-40mm lens and the camera left), and put all of the money from that into a GFX-50s.

 My field of interest is nature photography, which can in my case be easily be split into two main genres, Wildlife and Landscape.
-My Sony gear is a more than capable tool for both of these genres, so you maybe asking yourself why I decided to buy the GFX-50s.
+My Sony gear is a more than capable tool for both of these genres, so you may be asking yourself why I decided to buy the GFX-50s.

 In short; gut feeling.

 When I left the Fujifilm event, I had no intention of buying one.
 I loved the amount of detail and as I mentioned in a previous post I did consider an A7r mk3.
 By using the pixel shift function I theorised that I could potentially achieve similar results, it would round off the Sony gear I have already, and I could use the same lenses across all cameras/tools.
-But as I also wrote, there is something about the images that come out of the GFX-50s that is special, and this is what has niggled at the back of my mind since leaving the event, and just wouldn't let go.
+But as I also wrote, there is something special about the images that come out of the GFX-50s, and this is what has niggled at the back of my mind since leaving the event, and just wouldn't let go.

 You could argue that this amount of detail is irrelevant in an age where everything is shared via social media and viewed on a screen.
-In this situation you would barely be able to tell the difference between Sony, Fuji, or any other brand for that matter.
+In this situation, you would barely be able to tell the difference between Sony, Fuji, or any other brand for that matter.
 But it's not just about social media and screens.

 There is something else, and it is something that I have gone into before.
 It's not about the gear, or rather it's not about how good, how much better, or how expensive the gear is.
-It's about how you interact with the gear, how you feel while you're using it and how it fits to your style.
-I admit that this particular camera is not in a day to day price bracket, and I am very fortunate to be in a position to have one, but if we take this part out of the equation, there is something about it that speaks to me, fits, and feels very natural to use, and this is the point.
+It's about how you interact with the gear, how you feel while you're using it and how it fits your style.
+I admit that this particular camera is not in an average price bracket, and I am very fortunate to be in a position to have one, but if we take this part out of the equation, there is something about it that speaks to me, fits, and feels very natural to use, and this is the point.
 This is not a Fujifilm thing, I have tried other Fujifilm cameras and they didn't work for me.

 When I moved from the Nikon D5200 to the Sony A7, I wasn't technically ready for a change.
 I hadn't learnt half of what I could have from the Nikon, and I think that the Sony was a level beyond where I was at the time.
 But that move triggered a change, I felt that I was more focused on learning, I improved faster, and there was a possible change in style too.